 If you are fishing for bass, you may want to try lures or soft plastics.
-Here is a couple different things you may want to have in your gear for bass fishing:
+Here is a couple of different things you may want to have in your gear for bass fishing:

-- Straight Worms: Worms are great for fishing bass, and are usually only a few dollars a pack, but they can get pricey depending on the length and if they have a scent to them.
-These worms are usually fished on a dropshot or whacky rig, and are long and straight.
+- Straight Worms: Worms are great for fishing bass and are usually only a few dollars a pack, but they can get pricey depending on the length and if they have a scent to them.
+These worms are usually fished on a drop shot or whacky rig and are long and straight.

-- Curly tail Worms: Curly tale worms have a hook shaped bend in the tail, and when you pull the bait in, it spins around making the bait move differently.
+- Curly tail Worms: Curly tale worms have a hook-shaped bend in the tail, and when you pull the bait in, it spins around making the bait move differently.
 These baits are also only a few dollars a pack usually, and come in a variety of colors.

 - Lures: There are a TON of different lures for bass fishing.
-You can get topwater, swimbaits, crankbaits, jerkbaits, frogs, and so much more.
-If you really want to try some lures, I would go for a top water, and a swimbait, but be careful because these lures can be rather pricey and start at around $8 dollars a lure and go up way higher in price.
+You can get topwater, swimbaits, crankbaits, jerk baits, frogs, and so much more.
+If you really want to try some lures, I would go for a topwater, and a swimbait, but be careful because these lures can be rather pricey and start at around $8 dollars a lure and go up way higher in price.

-Remember, you don’t have to go buy $100 dollars worth of bait, but you should spend $10 or $15 dollars and buy three or four different types of baits in case the fish are only wanting to bite a certain thing that day.
+Remember, you don’t have to go buy $100 dollars worth of bait, but you should spend $10 or $15 dollars and buy three or four different types of bait in case the fish are only wanting to bite a certain thing that day.

-Having some variety, even if its a small variety is going to be good for you, I promise.
+Having some variety, even if it is a small variety is going to be good for you, I promise.
 The sky is the limit on baits, and if you really do enjoy fishing after your first few times, you can always go buy a few more baits in different sizes and colors.